zhangzju/markzju/README.md

 # markzju

-An simple markdown editor of React。
+An simple markdown editor of React.

+## How to use